Dominic5591/Space-Frenzy/README.md

 ## Future Implementation

-- Want to add boss enemys and items
+- Want to add boss enemies and items
 - Would like to add global storage